 Where do you need or use exponents in everyday life?

-One example of how exponents do kind of connect with our everyday lives: when we speak about square feet, square meters, square inches, square miles, square kilometers or any other area units, or when we speak about cubic feet, cubic meters, cubic centimeters or any other such volume units.
+However, here's one example of how exponents do connect with our everyday lives: square feet, square meters, square inches, square miles, square kilometers and any other square units — and cubic feet, cubic meters, cubic centimeters plus any other cubic units actually use exponents in disguise.

-Another kind of indirect example is if you talk about extremely tiny or extremely big quantities.
-For example, the term 'nanometer' means 10−9 meter.
-The prefix 'nano' means the number 10−9 - an extremely small number.
-Or, within computer world you often see megabytes, gigabytes, terabytes.
-"Mega" means 106 or one million, "giga" means 109, and "tera" means 1012.
-Or megahertz - million hertz.
+Another kind of indirect example of using exponents is when we talk about extremely tiny or extremely big quantities.
+For example, the term "nanometer" means 10−9 meter.
+The prefix "nano" means the number 10−9, which is an extremely small decimal number (0.000000001).

 Or, within computer world we often hear about megabytes, gigabytes, and terabytes.
 "Mega" means 106 or one million, "giga" means 109, and "tera" means 1012.
 The prefixes mega- and giga- are of course used in other fields as well; one example is megahertz, which means 106 or one million hertz.

 Where do you need math, square roots, or algebra?

 Students often question whether they will need any math skills in real life.
 They probably recognize the need for simple math, such as addition and multiplication, but in middle school some students start wondering why even study certain concepts, such as square roots or integers.
 Then, in 8th or 9th grade, when they take algebra, many more teenagers start asking the age-old question, "Where will I ever need algebra?"